browserengineering/book/book/embeds.md

 `paint_outline` adds the border and `paint_visual_effects` clips content outside the viewable area of the iframe.
-Conveniently, we've already implemented all of these features and can simply trigger them from our browser CSS file:
+Conveniently, we've already implemented all of these features and can simply trigger them from our browser CSS file:^[Another good reason to delay iframes and images until chapter 15 perhaps?]

 [^content-box]: This book doesn't go into the details of the [CSS box model][box-model], but the `width` and `height` attributes of an